-The Cosmetology Instructor program is a short-length programs not eligible for Title IV funds, and therefore not classified by the Department of Education as Gainful Employment programs which require disclosures.
+The Cosmetology Instructor program is a short-length program not eligible for Title IV funds, and therefore not classified by the Department of Education as a Gainful Employment program which requires disclosure.
 The below information is offered as a courtesy to assist students.